mojodojodev/mojodojo.dev/guides/intro_to_mojo/2-basic-types.md

 }
 ```

-On the stack `x` could be represented like:
+On the stack the simplified representation of `x` would look like this:

 ```mojo